Max Staegemann: Intendant

 However, the old leasehold system which prevailed in Leipzig at the time, as elsewhere, and which gave the theatre manager complete economic responsibility in addition to artistic responsibility, put Staegemann under increasing pressure.
 In order to keep the financial risk as low as possible, he pursued a repertoire policy fixated on the classical repertoire and rejected performances of contemporary literature on principle.
 He used the stage of the Carolatheater, which he leased from 1887, purely as a vaudeville theatre.
-When he had to give up this theatre in 1899 at the behest of the city councillors in order to concentrate his energies on the municipal stages, the theatre, now renamed the Leipziger Schauspielhaus, opened up to modern drama under the directorship of Anton Hartmann and developed into a competitor for Staegemann's audience favour.
+When he had to give up this theatre in 1899 at the behest of the city councillors to concentrate his energies on the municipal stages, the theatre, now renamed the Leipziger Schauspielhaus, opened up to modern drama under the directorship of Anton Hartmann and developed into a competitor for Staegemann's audience favour.

 Under the direction of Staegemann, excellent productions were staged at the Leipzig Opera, most of which were conducted by Arthur Nikisch.
 Particular highlights were the performances of the complete Ring, the Tannhäuser and Die Walküre.

 In his twenty years as director, Staegmann did much to establish Leipzig's reputation as an important metropolis of musical culture in Europe.

 Staegemann was married to violinist Hildegard Kirchner (d.
 16 June 1913 in Dresden), a pupil of Ferdinand Laub.
-Their six children include the actor and baritone Waldemar Staegemann, the soprano Helene Staegemann (1877-1923), who had been married to the composer Count Botho Sigwart zu Eulenburg since 1909, and the colouratura soprano Erna Staegemann.
+Their six children include the actor and baritone Waldemar Staegemann, the soprano Helene Staegemann (1877–1923), who had been married to the composer Count Botho Sigwart zu Eulenburg since 1909, and the colouratura soprano Erna Staegemann.
 His brother was the actor Eugen Staegemann and his cousin Julie Meister.